 Ways to decrease your LDL (bad) and increase your HDL (good) cholesterol include:

-Eating fats that are heart healthy–the primary fats we can eat in our diet are: saturated, unsaturated, cholesterol, and trans fats.
+Eating fats that are heart-healthy–the primary fats we can eat in our diet are saturated, unsaturated, cholesterol, and trans fats.
 Saturated fats, trans fats, and cholesterol in foods can raise bad cholesterol (LDL) levels

-Get regular exercise and become more physically active–regular exercise can lower LDL cholesterol–shoot for 150 minutes per week that includes brisk walking, running, and resistance training
+Get regular exercise and become more physically active–regular exercise can lower LDL cholesterol–shoot for 150 minutes per week includes brisk walking, running, and resistance training

-Maintaining healthy weight–if you’re overweight, consider dropping 10 pounds and you’ll cut your LDL by up to 8%
+Maintaining a healthy weight–if you’re overweight, consider dropping 10 pounds and you’ll cut your LDL by up to 8%

 Modernize your nutrition with proven supplements